Assistance programs Cumberland County and Fayetteville North Carolina.

-Find information on financial asssitance from churches, charities, Cumberland County DSS and organizations that provide help with bills, grants, and other assistance.
+Find information on financial asssitance from churches, charities, Cumberland County DSS and organizations that provide help with bills, rent, mortgages, security deposits and other assistance.
 There are grant or other programs for Fayetteville and Cumberland County residents.
 Most of the resources they offer are free to people in need of help, including members of the military and their families.

 This organization, Catholic Charities, offers a variety of services.
 All assistance programs are made available to families and individuals regardless of their race, religion, creed, or ability to pay for help.
 Catholic Charities will help assist people in need through advocating for social and / or economic justice.
 They can also provide for a person’s immediate needs by providing emergency resources, such as grants to pay rent, utility bills, or other direct services.
 A food bank and free baby item closet is offered too.
 Call (910) 424-2020, or more on Fayetteville NC area Catholic Charities assistance programs.

 Another option is the Fayetteville Urban Ministry (FUM).
 This non-profit offers four main assistance programs, including Emergency Financial Assistance (Rent, Food and Clothing), Nehemiah Project (Home Repairs and Improvements for Low to Moderate Income Home Owners).
-Adult Literacy (The Gift of Reading and Employment Services), and the last program is Find-A-Friend (Youth Mentorship).
+They also offer free Adult Literacy (The Gift of Reading and Employment Services), and the last program is Find-A-Friend (Youth Mentorship).

-Cumberland County Department of Social Services - This government organization offers residents access to both federal government and state of North Carolina assistance programs.
+Cumberland County Department of Social Services (DSS) - This government organization offers residents access to both federal government and state of North Carolina assistance programs.
 This includes free medical care, food, and other cash assistance.
 Get resources such as SNAP food stamp applications, Medicaid, or cash aid among other resources.

 Last, but not least, call the Cumberland Community Action Program, Inc. This non-profit agency can help people.
 They can direct individuals to how to get shot term help for bills, rent expenses, and other costs.
 They also run programs that try to get people back on their feet over the long term.

 Other examples of what may be offered by CCAP include free food from a pantry and credit counseling.
 They are also involved in administering federal government benefits such as Head Start or the VITA income tax program.
 Contact them to learn about weatherization programs, grant programs, ways to get help with utility bills, and much more.
 (910) 485-6131, or click here community action agency programs Cumberland County.

 SHARE - Heart of the Carolinas (Self Help and Resource Exchange) is based in Fayetteville NC.
 While they do not provide direct financial assistance, the agency does provide $25 to $30 worth of food and groceries in exchange for $15 in cash or food stamps plus two hours of community service in Cumberland County.
 Call (910) 485-6923.

 Non-profit rent assistance - Several organizations, including churches, government agencies, and other non-profit organizations can help people pay their rent.
 There are also low income housing programs, section 8 deposit help and more.
 The demand is high, and funding is limited, however find information on Fayetteville rent assistance programs and local agencies.

 Resources for stopping evictions and placing residents into shelters or low income apartments are available.
 There are charities in Fayetteville as well as the county that partner with HUD to issue vouchers for rent, credit counseling, and other aid.
 Clients of these housing programs include everyone from members of the military to seniors or single moms living in poverty.
 More information on eviction help Cumberland County North Carolina.

 Alms House, Inc. - In addition to the pantry noted below, the charity may have clothing for work or school and other aid.
 This includes prescription vouchers, utility bill help, low income housing or grants for rent, and even local transportation in Cumberland County.